JoranSt/Fail-Safe-Arduino/README.md

 - I learned why I should use #define for pin numbers.
 - I learned how to make a config file and integrate it in a simulation
 - I learned the importance of majority voting in sensors
+- I learned that the importance of the reading of the serial data and the displaying (I have not found a solution for this as of now)
 ---
 ## What I can do better (so far)
 - I can group the logic even more, it will make the code easier to read and follow.
 It will also make the code more clean.